top of page

 Italy - Day 10 : Vestenastock

-In the morning there were many cyclists riding on the road where had slept next to.
+In the morning, many cyclists were riding on the road we had slept next to.
 We rode a bit before buying our standard meal of donut peaches, half a liter of milk, and some buns.
-The remainder of the day we followed the signs for Verona.
-While planning the route we had already seen we would have a flat road for the next 150 km.
+For the remainder of the day, we followed the signs for Verona.
+While planning the route, we had already seen that we would have a flat road for the next 150 km.
 It was a boring route over relatively large roads.
 We only saw car washes and Lidls.
 We got some more ice creams.
-According to Bram it was 'damn hot' again.
+According to Bram, it was 'damn hot' again.

 Long straight roads

-We quickly covered a lot of ground and were counting down the kilometers to the Brenner pass.
-In a village we stopped to eat a can of fruits.
-Usually we mostly ate bread during breakfast and dinner, and while cycling a lot of fruit and sugar.
-Late in the afternoon the landscape became more hilly again.
-We passed some kiwi-plants.
+We quickly covered much ground and were counting down the kilometers to the Brenner pass.
+In a village, we stopped to eat a can of fruit.
+Usually, we mostly ate bread during breakfast and dinner, and while cycling, a lot of fruit and sugar.
+Late in the afternoon, the landscape became more hilly again.
+We passed some kiwi plants.

 The kiwi plants

-We had already been cycling around without food for quite a while.
-We reached a village with a nice castle and a moat around it.
+We had been cycling around without food for quite a while when we reached a village with a nice castle and a moat around it.

 In the village

-We weren't able to find a supermarket so continued.
-Five kilometers further we passed a huge supermarket.
-As soon as we parked our bike someone from security came out and 'discretely' followed us.
+We weren't able to find a supermarket, so we continued.
+Five kilometers further, we passed a huge supermarket.
+As soon as we parked our bike, someone from security came out and 'discretely' followed us.
 The supermarket sold everything.
-There were two entire isles with pasta and then another one with fresh pasta.
+There were two entire isles with pasta and then another with fresh pasta.
 They also sold 10 kg cans of tomato sauce for making pizza.

 The pasta isle

 Outside the store was a bench where we ate.
 I asked Bram to park his bike somewhere out of the way, so the security guard wouldn't have an excuse to send us away.
-We just started eating our rice salad when the first one walked out of his office 'looked around' and then went back inside again.
-Two minutes later the second one did the same.
+We had just started eating our rice salad when the first one walked out of his office, 'looked around', and then went back inside again.
+Two minutes later, the second one did the same.
 Then a third one came out.
 He stood outside for a while before walking up to us.
 Then came the pinnacle of Italians.
-First he asked in Italian of we spoke Italian.
-We replied 'No, but we do speak English'.
+First, he asked in Italian if we spoke Italian.
+We replied, 'No, but we do speak English'.
 You could see him think.
-He didn't speak a word of English, so just started in Italian.
-We realized right away that he wanted us to leave, but it would be funny to try to stay as long as possible without upsetting the guy.
-After all we weren't doing anything illegal nor bothering the clients.
-He kept saying 'non mangare', no eating and was pretending to eat.
-We asked why we weren't allowed to eat and if there was another place near by, but he couldn't tell us.
-After a while we got up and cycled on carrying our open salad containers.
+He didn't speak a word of English, so he just started in Italian.
+We immediately realized that he wanted us to leave, but it would be funny to try to stay as long as possible without upsetting the guy.
+After all, we weren't doing anything illegal or bothering the clients.
+He kept saying 'non mangare,' no eating, and was pretending to eat.
+We asked why we weren't allowed to eat and if there was another place nearby, but he couldn't tell us.
+After a while, we got up and cycled on carrying our open salad containers.

-A kilometer further we found a bench.
-When another Italian walked up to us we already feared the worst.
+A kilometer further, we found a bench.
+When another Italian walked up to us, we already feared the worst.
 Most Italians looked really nasty when we would eat somewhere, but most didn't say anything.
-In France it would almost be an exception if nobody came up to us to said 'bone appetit'.
+In France, it would almost be an exception if nobody came up to us to say 'bone appetit'.
 Italians also don't like cycling.
-Except for some speed cyclists and a few people in the Alps only very poor people were riding a bike.
+Except for some speed cyclists and a few people in the Alps, only very poor people were riding a bike.
 Maybe that's why people were treating us like that.
-The flat valleys we had been cycling through the past 100 kilometers had mostly ended.
+The flat valleys we had been cycling through the past 100 kilometers had largely ended.
 The route now continued over a busy road through vineyards.

 Grapevines

 One field had a fruit stand where we bought nectarines and a melon.
-According to Bram the vacation wouldn't be complete without buying a melon.
-The Italian salesman was kind, he gave us two free nectarines.
-A while later we moved from the large road into a smaller one.
-The road went up very steep, around 12% through forests and many hairpin turns.
+According to Bram, the vacation wouldn't be complete without buying a melon.
+The Italian salesman was kind.
+He gave us two free nectarines.
+A while later, we moved from the large road into a smaller one.
+The road went up steeply, around 12%, through forests and many hairpin turns.
 We passed several 'villages' consisting of only two houses.

 While climbing

-On top of the climb we were completely drenched in sweat.
+On top of the climb, we were completely drenched in sweat.
 We wondered if there wasn't an easier road, but there really wasn't.
-We did reach a very beautiful descent.
-Shortly after the next climb already started.
-Meanwhile it was already 8 o'clock and nearly time to stop.
-However, as we were going uphill we weren't moving very fast and we were in a pretty urban area so it was hard to camp.
+We did reach a stunning descent.
+Shortly after, the next climb already started.
+Meanwhile, it was already 8 o'clock and nearly time to stop.
+However, as we were going uphill, we weren't moving very fast, and we were in a pretty urban area, so it was hard to camp.

 View in the evening